Blazemeter/CorrelationsRecorderTemplates/README.md

 1. Click in your Test Plan
 1. Follow this route: Add > Non-Test Element > "Correlation Controller"
-1. Select the "Correlation Recorder" Component

 ---

-From this point onwards, its just about adding Rules by clicking the "Add Button" and, when you are ready, save your Correlation Template.
+From this point onwards, it is just about adding Rules by clicking the "Add Button" and, when you are ready, save your Correlation Template.

-## Using one from This Repository
+## Using a template from Central Repository

 Loading one from the Central Repository saves you time and effort for the setting up part.